 Share incentive scheme

 The Share Incentive Plan (SIP) continues to be offered to all employees with over twelve months’ service.
-At the end of 2016, 1,004 employees from across the Group were shareholders in the SIP.
+At the end of 2017, 1,109 employees from across the Group were shareholders in the SIP.

-A three-year plan was put in place in 2015, with six-monthly surveillance visits planned across the EMIS Group to ensure that compliance and that continual improvement is made against the set objectives and targets.
+A three-year plan was put in place in 2015, with six-monthly surveillance visits planned across the EMIS Group to ensure compliance and that continual improvement is made against the set objectives and targets.

-Three key areas remain:
+Three key areas are:

 Health and safety